1990–91 Chicago Blackhawks season: Playoffs

 After reaching the Conference finals the prior two years and winning the Presidents' Trophy, hopes were extremely high entering the playoffs.
 The first round again reunited the Hawks with their old rivals from Minnesota who the Blackhawks needed seven games to dispatch in the prior year when the North Stars were the last place team in the division.
 This series however would not last seven games.
-The teams needed overtime to determine the winner of Game 1 at the Chicago Stadium, however it was Minnesota who emerged as the 4–3 winner.
+The teams needed overtime to determine the winner of game one at the Chicago Stadium, however it was Minnesota who emerged as the 4–3 winner.
 The Blackhawks won Games 2 and 3, an easy 5–2 win in Chicago, and a close 6–5 win in Minnesota.
-However the North Stars swept the remaining games in blowout fashion including a 6–0 shutout on the Hawks home ice in Game 5.
+However the North Stars swept the remaining games in blowout fashion including a 6–0 shutout on the Hawks home ice in game five.
 What was looking like it could be one of the greatest seasons in Hawks history was suddenly over.
-Minnesota won their next two series and reached the Stanley Cup Finals where they lost to Mario Lemieux and the Pittsburgh Penguins in six games.
+Minnesota won their next two series and reached the Stanley Cup Final where they lost to Mario Lemieux and the Pittsburgh Penguins in six games.